guilhermedmd/api-delivery/README.md

 ## Api-delivery

-A simple API made with Java and the framework Spring Boot based in the Ifood business model.
+A simple API made with Java, the framework Spring Boot and Maven based in the Ifood business model.
 The main dependences used in this project are:
 - Spring Web
 - H2 database